nasimulhasan513/bankingcli/README.md

 ### Installation

 1. Clone the repository
-2. Run `php user.php` for registering user and create account and for others options
+2. Run `php migration.php` for create database
-3. Run `php admin.php` for create admin account
+3. Run `php -S localhost:8000 -t public` to start the server

+### Basic Usage
+1. To create user account use simply webview of registration form
+2. To create an admin account please change role in database to `admin` for any user
+3. If role is `admin` then you will be redirected to admin dashboard
+4. If role is `user` then you will be redirected to user dashboard

 ### Common Features
 1. User can create account